wso2/docs-mi/en/docs/reference/connectors/google-pubsub-connector/googlepubsub-connector-example.md

 To work with the Google Pub/Sub connector, you need to have a Google Cloud Platform account.
 Please refer the [Setting up the Google Pub Sub Environment]({{base_path}}/reference/connectors/google-pubsub-connector/googlepubsub-connector-configuration/) documentation to setup an account.

-In this scenario the user needs to create a **Topic** in **Google Cloud Platform account** under **Big Data**.
-This topic is used to store notifications related to the company updates.
+In this scenario, the user needs to create a **Topic** in **Google Cloud Platform account** under **Big Data**.
+This topic is used to store notifications related to company updates.
 Once the user invokes the `createTopic` resource, the subscribing operation also gets triggered simultaneously.
 Then the user can insert company update notifications to the created topic.
-Finally the user can retrieve the company updates from the subscribed topic while invoking the API.
+Finally, the user can retrieve the company updates from the subscribed topic while invoking the API.

 All three operations are exposed via an API.
 The API with the context `/resources` has three resources.

 * `/createTopic` : Used to create a Topic for store company notifications and subscribe to the topic.
 * `/insertCompanyNotifications` : Used to insert company update notifications to the subscribed topic.
-* `/getCompanyNotifications` : Used to retrieve information about the company updates.
+* `/getCompanyNotifications` : Used to retrieve information about company updates.

 > **Note**: In this example we will be using XPath 2.0 which needs to be enabled in the product as shown below before starting the integration service.
 If you are using **EI 7** or **APIM 4.0.0**, you need to enable this property by adding the following to the PRODUCT-HOME/conf/deployment.toml file.
 You can further refer to the [Product Configurations](https://apim.docs.wso2.com/en/4.2.0/reference/config-catalog/#http-transport).
 If you are using **EI 6**, you can enable this property by uncommenting **synapse.xpath.dom.failover.enabled=true** property in PRODUCT-HOME/conf/synapse.properties file.
    ```